-Two years later, the Club relocated to its current premises on the corner of Melvista Avenue and Bruce Street.
+Two years later, the Club relocated to its current premises at 4 Gilmore Lane near the corner of Melvista Avenue and Bruce Street.

 There were only two croquet lawns and the facilities were maintained by the local authority.
 Many years later, the local authority (now the City of Nedlands), increased the number of lawns from two to four.

 In 1945, a second croquet club – the Hollywood Croquet Club on Smythe Road, began operations within the local authority’s boundaries .